 BSc Speech and Language Sciences

-Speech and Language Sciences combines psychology, linguistics and social science to the study of how people communicate.
+Speech and Language Sciences is a three year full time undergraduate programme that combines psychology, linguistics and social science to the study of how people communicate.
 You will learn about disorders of speech, language and literacy in children and adults with experience inside and outside the classroom.

 Develop yourself and your graduate profile